AhmedFarrukh/CourseManagementSystem/Report.md

 vector <Student> students;
 students.push_back(Student("Harry Potter", courses));
 ```
-Finally, the vector of student obejcts is used to generate vector of pointers to the same student objects.
-This vector of pointers is then assigned to each ofthe courses taken by these students.
+Finally, the vector of student objects is used to generate a vector of pointers to the same student objects.
+This vector of pointers is then assigned to each of the courses taken by these students.
 ```c++
 for(int i=0;i<students.size();i++){
 studentptrs.push_back(&students[i]);